Bliss-Bass/Documentation/applications/BlissRestrictedLauncher/BlissRestrictedLauncher.md

 This mode is open by default and allows for the launcher defaults to be configured.

 ### Configuration:

-Clicking on the sprocket from the home screen will launch the Restricted Launcher Settings screen:
+Clicking on the sprocket from the home screen will launch the Restricted Launcher Settings screen, where it should prompt you for a password:

 ![Initial Settings Screen](images/main-settings.png "image_tooltip")